accountablejustice/report/opioid_retroactivity.markdown

 ### Conclusion
 The Florida Legislature reformed the state’s mandatory minimum drug trafficking thresholds because they imposed sentences that were wildly disproportionate to the crime.
-Last year, Florida voters approved Amendment 11, which gave the Legislature the ability to make criminal justice reforms retroactive.
-In less than two months, Florida lawmakers will return for the 2020 Session with a mandate to shrink and reform the state's prison system, which is expensive and dangerous.
-The system is plagued by a reactive budgeting policy aimed at addressing the latest crisis rather than long-term strategies that advance public safety. staffing shortages, excessive mandatory overtime for staff, contraband and violence, aging facilities and prisoners, and a dearth of rehabilitation.
+Last year, Florida voters approved Amendment 11, which removed an antiquated clause in the Florida Constitution and empowered Legislature to make sentencing reforms retroactive.
+In less than two months, Florida lawmakers will return for the 2020 Session with a mandate to shrink and reform the state's expensive and dangerous prison system, which has been plagued by reactive budgeting policies aimed at addressing the latest crisis rather than advancing long-term strategies to promote public safety.

 As guardians for public safety, state finances, and basic morality, Florida legislators must explore all options to take pressures off of the system, including ways to reduce the current prison population.
 Reforms to the trafficking thresholds in 2014 and 2019 reduced the number of people incarcerated for long periods of time, but 935 people remain in prison for constructively possessing opioids before the reforms took effect.
-Justice demands that the reforms be made retroactive and that courts consider resentencing people currently in prison.
+Justice demands that the reforms be made retroactive and that people sentenced under obsolete laws .

 <br>